Aetherinox/csf-firewall/docs/docs/install/tests.md

 ## csftest.pl

 The `csftest.pl` script is a diagnostic tool included with CSF.
-Its primary purpose is to check whether your server environment is compatible with CSF and LFD (Login Failure Daemon) before or after installation.
-When you run csftest.pl, it performs a series of tests to verify:
+Its primary purpose is to check whether your server environment is compatible with CSF and LFD (Login Failure Daemon) before and after installation.
+When you run `csftest.pl`, it performs a series of tests to verify:

 - That required Perl modules are installed and available
 - That essential system commands and binaries (such as iptables, ip6tables, and others) can be found and executed